LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 There are a number of terms that may seem unfamiliar with the GitHub Build.
 As you move through this page, there will be detailed instructions, but it helps to have the overview.

 Some of these terms have ToolTips, so hover your mouse over the item - or review in the [Glossary](../faqs/glossary.md).
 Others need an expanded explanation.
-If reading this first is confusing, finish reviewing the whole page and then come back.
+If reading about the new terms first is confusing, finish reviewing the whole page and then come back.

 * Modules: You won't see this term but the concept is important when explaining the other terms
     * The Loop code uses modules to handle different components of the entire app
     * Some of these modules must be associated with your unique App Group
     * Others do not have this requirement
-* Identifiers: The "Identifiers" are the names of the Modules that must be available to build Loop with GitHub
+* Identifiers: The Identifiers refer to the Modules that must be available to build Loop with GitHub
-    * There are 4 Identifiers for LoopWorkspace that must be associated with your App Group
+    * There are 4 Identifier Names for LoopWorkspace that must be associated with your App Group
         * Loop, Loop Intent Extension, Loop Status Extension and Small Status Widget
-    * There are 2 other Identifiers that do not require that association
+    * There are 2 other Identifier Names that must exist but do not require that association
         * WatchApp and WatchAppExtension
-    * To further confuse users of the GitHub build method, the names you see depend on whether you previously build with Xcode and whether you previously built Loop 2.2.x or an early version of Loop 3 while it was still the dev branch
+    * On the Identifier screen, there will be **NAME** and **IDENTIFIER** columns
-    * While the exact name might be different from those seen by people who have never built, it is ok - the build should still work
+        * The items you see under the **NAME** column depend on whether you previously built with Xcode and may start with XC
-    * The directions with the Identifier names that do not start with XC are correct for people who have never built Loop with Xcode
+        * The items under the **IDENTIFIER** column match the table in the documentation
 * Secrets: a method to securely embed personal information into your fork of LoopWorkspace to enable GitHub to have access required to build Loop
     * There are 6 Secrets that must be added to your fork of LoopWorkspace
     * These Secrets work for any branch in your fork (main or dev, for example)